Kalin-Rudnicki/spyre-db/README.md

 ### What should a database be/provide?

 - The way the schema is modeled should feel like a natural extension of the problem you are trying to solve.
 At no point while designing your schema should you grimmace and say to yourself "oh... that feels hacky" or "ugh, I wish I didn't have to do it this way".
-- While modeling your schema should feel natural and easy, you also shouldn't have to make sacrifices in data integrety, allowing for non-existent states to be stored in the database, just because the database doesn't have the ability to model it properly, or because you would have to fly over the moon in order to model it properly.
+- While modeling your schema should feel natural and easy, you also shouldn't have to make sacrifices in data integrety, allowing for invalid states to be stored in the database, just because the database doesn't have the ability to model it properly, or because you would have to fly over the moon in order to model it properly.
 This means we will need some level of polymorphism.
 - While you should be able to model data as accurately as possible leveraging polymorphism, it should also be as simple to model as possible.
-It is very common that a database tables primary-key is a long or uuid, and then other tables reference it using that id.
+It is very common that a tables primary-key is a long or uuid, and then other tables reference it using that id.
 Lets just go ahead and say this is the only way to do it (uuid, it is automatically added as `id: UUID`, and does not need to be specified), and then lets also make those ids typed, so that it becomes blantantly obvious in your model what you are trying to achieve.
 - Who uses databases?
 Database admins?
 No. Programmers.
 Databases should be designed in order to optimize for maximum efficiency for use in code, because that is what is going to be doing the most interaction with it.
   - Queries should be easy and obvious to write in code (I am personally a huge stickler for wanting an elegant DSL for writing something such as queries)
   - These queries should also be type-safe (assuming you are using a typed language)
-  - While I want a nice DSL to define queries, the queries should actually be able to return what I want, not some backwards-ass representation that most people just accept as the fact of reality, then using an ORM to put a band-aid on it, and having to do silly transforms such as the `groupMap` mentioned above
+  - While I want a nice DSL to define queries, the queries should actually be able to return what I want, not some ass-backwards representation that most people just accept as the fact of reality, then using an ORM to put a band-aid on it, and having to do silly transforms such as the `groupMap` mentioned above
 - It should be able to do all of these things, while still being very efficient.
   To be honest, I think that some of these changes could actually result in something more efficient that standard databases, given it goes through just as much optimization.
 - A proof of concept should be considered a success if it is able return results as described below in a sensical way, with the opportunity to optimize it further.
 Optimization and a nice API to interact with it can always be added.